IPO in Stock Market: What Is it? How Does It Work? Pros & Cons￼

 - Little Assurance of Share Allotment: If a share is over-subscribed, there is little chance that the share will be allotted to you.

-- Volatility Issue: Since the new company is going public for the first time, little information is available about it.
-Moreover, on listing day, the share price may see massive movements.
+- Volatility Issue: On listing day, the share price may see massive movements.
 If the graph keeps falling sharply, this may lead to substantial losses for investors.

 What Are the Pros and Cons of an IPO for the Company?

 For a company offering an IPO, there are several advantages and disadvantages involved in the process.
 These are:

 - Publicity: By going public, a company not only gains money from the public but also gains its trust.
 This builds the company’s reputation and brand image.

 - Money-making: A company makes money by giving off its shares.
 This money can be used to repay debts or for the further development of the organisation.

 - Exit Opportunity: An IPO provides an exit point for existing shareholders and promoters who have helped the company grow at its founding stage.